-The STRP is comprised of four programs: Defined Benefit Program, Defined Benefit Supplement Program, Cash Balance Benefit Program, and Replacement Benefits Program.
-The STRP holds assets for the exclusive purpose of providing benefits to members and beneficiaries of these programs.
+The STRP is a multiple-employer, cost-sharing defined benefit plan composed of four programs: Defined Benefit (DB) Program, Defined Benefit Supplement (DBS) Program, Cash Balance Benefit (CBB) Program and Replacement Benefits (RB) Program.
+A Supplemental Benefit Maintenance Account (SBMA) exists within the STRP and provides purchasing power protection for DB Program benefits.
+The STRP holds assets for the exclusive purpose of providing benefits to members of these programs and their beneficiaries.
 CalSTRS also uses plan assets to defray reasonable expenses of administering the STRP.
-Although CalSTRS is the administrator of the STRP, the State is the sponsor of the STRP and obligor of the trust.
-In addition, the State is both an employer and non-employer contributing entity to the STRP.
+Although CalSTRS is the administrator of the STRP, the state is the sponsor and obligor of the trust.
+In addition, the state is both an employer and non-employer contributing entity to the STRP.
 The District contributes exclusively to the STRP Defined Benefit Program; thus, disclosures are not included for the other plans.

-The STRP provisions and benefits in effect at June 30, 2022, are summarized as follows:
+The STRP provisions and benefits in effect at June 30, 2023, are summarized as follows:

-STRP Defined Benefit Program On or before On or after Hire Date December 31, 2012 January 1, 2013 Benefit Formula 2% at 60 2% at 62 Benefit Vesting Schedule 5 years of service 5 years of service Benefit Payments Monthly for life Monthly for life Retirement Age 60 62 Monthly Benefits as a Percentage of Eligible Compensation 2.0%-2.4% 2.0%-2.4% Required Member Contribution Rate 10.25% 10.205% Required Employer Contribution Rate 16.92% 16.92% Required State Contribution Rate 10.828% 10.828%
+STRP Defined Benefit Program On or before On or after Hire Date December 31, 2012 January 1, 2013 Benefit Formula 2% at 60 2% at 62 Benefit Vesting Schedule 5 years of service 5 years of service Benefit Payments Monthly for life Monthly for life Retirement Age 60 62 Monthly Benefits as a Percentage of Eligible Compensation 2.0%-2.4% 2.0%-2.4% Required Member Contribution Rate 10.25% 10.205% Required Employer Contribution Rate 19.10% 19.10% Required State Contribution Rate 10.828% 10.828%